 In this example, the master at the top has been mastered at -13 LUFS for YouTube streaming.
 The master at the bottom is the same song but mastered for CD at very hot level (-6 LUFS)

 Although when plaid back locally, the CD master sounds way louder than the one optimised for streaming at -13 LUFS, once the file is uploaded on YouTube and goes through the process of loudness normalisation

-One thing that is apparent is how the streamed “hot” version is prevented from reaching full scale.
+The streamed “hot” version has been dropped in levele and it is now prevented from reaching full scale.
 Its peaks will stay well behind 0 dBfs and because of the heavy limiting, the distortion due to heavy limiting and clipping will me more noticeable!

-The “steraming optimesd” master on the other hand, will sound punchier, fuller and less distorted by comparison
+The “steraming optimesd” master on the other hand, has been virtually untouched and it will sound punchier, fuller and less distorted by comparison

 Because of the new standards introduced and the side effects loudness normalisation can introduce, it is very important to have a clear idea of where your music will be listen to and have the right masters for it.